Faith Briefs: Local churches plan in-person, online services

 Saint John Lutheran Church

 Saint John Lutheran Church, 633 Willow Ave., holds worship at 5:30 p.m. on Saturdays, and 9:30 a.m. on Sundays.
+Communion will be held at both services.
 Worship will also be available to watch on Facebook or YouTube.
 The church’s Facebook page is Saint John Lutheran Church Council Bluffs IA and its website is saintjohnelca.org .
 Due to COVID-19, the nursery remains closed for the time being.
 The building is handicap accessible.
 Call the church office with any questions at 712-323-7173.

-Epworth United Methodist Church, 2447 Ave.
-B, is handicap accessible.
-Membership is not necessary to participate in any church activities.
-The church is open for worship at 9:25 a.m. on Sundays, and social distancing will be practiced.
-Masks are required and are available for those who need one, and the church has plenty of hand sanitizer.
-Congregants will meet in the Fellowship Hall due to ease of sanitizing the facility.
-The weekly sermon will be posted on Facebook by 8:30 a.m. on Sunday.
-The Scripture for this coming Sunday is Matthew 22:34-46.
-Those who decide not to attend at this time can join in by worshipping at home while we worship at the church.
-Bible study is held at 10 a.m.
-Thursdays.
-We are in prayer for all those affected by this virus.
-The church’s office hours are 8:30 a.m. to 12:30 p.m.
-Monday through Friday.
-The church’s phone is 712-323-3124.
-Check out the church online at Facebook.com/pages/Epworth.

-Our Savior’s Lutheran Church, 600 Bluff St., hold in-person worship services Saturdays at 5:30 p.m. and Sundays at 10 a.m.
-This week the church will celebrate Reformation Weekend and asks those who attend to wear red.
-Face masks and social distancing are highly recommended.
-Worship services will be streamed live Sunday morning at 10 p.m. via the church’s Facebook page (Our Savior’s Lutheran of Council Bluffs).
-Our Savior’s Lutheran Food and Pet Pantry is open Thursdays from 11 a.m. to 3 p.m. (call between 9:30 and 11 a.m. for same-day appointment).
-The pantry is also open the third and fourth Fridays from 5 to 7 p.m. (call between 4 and 5 p.m. for same-day appointment).
-More events and information can be found on the church’s website or Facebook page.

 New Horizon Presbyterian Church